Gluten-Free Bisquick Lemon Drop Cookies

-- Cream together the butter and sugar until fluffy then add the egg and the zest of ¾ of the lemon and and beat until you have a homogenized mixture.
+- Cream together the butter and sugar until fluffy, then add the egg and the zest of 3/4 of the lemon.
+Beat until you have a homogenized mixture.

-- Bake the cookies for 16-18 minutes or until golden around the edges.
+- Bake the cookies for 16 to 18 minutes or until golden around the edges.

-- To make the glaze mix together ¼ of the lemon zest with the juice of ½ the lemon (or about 1 ½ tbsp) and the powdered sugar and stir until smooth.
+- To make the glaze, mix together 1/4 of the lemon zest with the juice of 1/2 the lemon (or about 1 1/2 tablespoons) and the powdered sugar and stir until smooth.

 - Dip the cookies into the glaze and allow the excess to drip off before placing the cookie back onto the wire rack.
 Have a cookie sheet or paper towels beneath the rack to catch any dripping glaze.

 - Sprinkle the yellow sugar onto the cookies while the glaze is still wet.
-You'll want to sprinkle after every 3-4 cookies since the surface dries pretty quickly.
+You'll want to sprinkle after every 3 to 4 cookies since the surface dries pretty quickly.
 Allow the glaze to dry completely before serving.